Curriculum Digest

 This six-semester course covers clinical and interprofessional communication, utilization of the Problem-Based Medical Record, teamwork, and collaboration, ethics, reflective practice, intercultural awareness, mindfulness and mental wellbeing, professional identity, practice management and business and personal finances.
 Each successive course will cover the same topics in increasing depth and complexity.

-Small Animal Medicine and Surgery I: 8 credit hours (03710) Required
+Small Animal Medicine and Surgery II: 4 credit hours (03-720) Lecture and Laboratory

-Large Animal Medicine and Surgery 1: 8 credit hours (03711) Required
+Large Animal Medicine and Surgery II: 4 credit hours (03-721) Lecture and Laboratory

 This six-semester course covers clinical and interprofessional communication, utilization of the Problem-Based Medical Record, teamwork, and collaboration, ethics, reflective practice, intercultural awareness, mindfulness and mental wellbeing, professional identity, practice management and business and personal finances.
 Each successive course will cover the same topics in increasing depth and complexity.

 This course is a continuation of Anesthesia/Surgery Procedures I. Anesthetic and surgical management of routine procedures in multiple species are covered.
-Students gain experience using models and live animals.
+Students gain experience using models, cadavers, and live animals.

 Semesters 7, 8, and 9 - Clinical Year Clerkships